the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-one/index.md

 Behind the scenes, the machine running the code allocates memory for this variable, because it needs to be able to retrieve its stored value every time we use it.
 Then it replaces the variable with the actual value.
 Now you can change the value of the variable at one place and it will be reflected at all the places where it is used.
 Try it yourself, by changing the `firstName` to your own name.
 Then run the `node index.js` command again.

-What's noteworthy: The previous paragraph mentioned memory allocation when variables get declared in JavaScript.
-This happens for every other programming language as well.
+What's noteworthy: The previous paragraph mentioned memory allocation when variables get created in JavaScript.
+This happens for other programming languages as well.
 However, since JavaScript is a so called **high level programming language**, we do not need to take care of the memory allocation.
-In other programming languages such as C++, a developer has to take care of these things.
+In other programming languages such as C++, which is a **low level programming language**, a developer has to take care of these things.

 ![](images/variable-value.png)

-In JavaScript, variables are usually declared in [camelCase](https://en.wikipedia.org/wiki/Camel_case).
+In JavaScript, variables are usually created in [camelCase](https://en.wikipedia.org/wiki/Camel_case).
 So it's not `first_name` (snake_case) or `first-name` (kebab-case), but `firstName` as we have used it in the example above.
-Other naming conventions that are allowed for specific cases which we will learn about later are `FIRST_NAME` (UPPER_CASE or SCREAMING_SNAKE_CASE) or `FirstName` (PascalCase).
+Other naming conventions that are allowed for specific cases are `FIRST_NAME` (UPPER_CASE or SCREAMING_SNAKE_CASE) or `FirstName` (PascalCase).

 {title="index.js",lang="javascript"}
 ~~~~~~~